MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-2010.md

 - Whether the Azure Log Analytics cloud connector is enabled

 - Count of pull-distribution points with a cloud distribution point as a source location

+- Usage of the cloud services onboarding wizard

 ### CMPivot